Artisan Cheese – How did we end up here?Virginia cheese

-During our training we dreamed of a sustainable farm and communal living.
+During our training we dreamed of a sustainable farm homestead and communal living.
 We wanted to raise good food as close to nature’s intended way as possible.
-Experiencing loving relationships with others and soaking up nourishing nature helps us remember our kinship with creation.
+Experiencing loving relationships with others and soaking up nourishing nature helped us remember our kinship with creation.
 Two souls had found each other.

 Buying Land Was the First Step

-In 2005 we bought our own mobile home and moved it onto our land.
-And in the fall we held our wedding at the farm.
+In 2005, we bought our own mobile home and moved it onto our land.
+And in the fall, we held our wedding ceremony on the homestead.
 It was so beautiful.
 Even though it was November the weather had permitted the leaves to change very slowly.
 And with very little wind this particular fall, there were many leaves still on the trees.
 We couldn’t have asked for a more perfect time.

 Learning to Produce Food

 Our first experience with livestock was raising chickens in the summer of 2006.

 The original contract with our employer was done.
 I moved on to a different contract and continued traveling.
 Scott was done with traveling.
 He remained on the homestead and built a couple of chicken tractors ala Joel Salatin.
 He raised, and we processed, around 100 chickens.
 We ate a lot of them ourselves and gave a lot away to relatives and neighbors.
 This part of the journey was just a taste to get our feet wet.

 Twists and Turns and . . .
 Texas?

 Somewhere along that time period we paid all of our debts in full.
 Now we needed money for infrastructure.